 Summertime means heat, and that can make living not so easy.

 The good news is you may not need to run out and buy an air conditioner.
-We have a dirt-cheap, low-tech way to turn an ice chest into an air conditioner.
+We have a dirt-cheap, low-tech way to turn an inexpensive ice chest into an AC unit that will keep you cool until the weather turns.

 You need only a few items to build a DIY air conditioner.
 None is expensive, and some you may already have around the house.
 They are: